sndeep4all/angular-jointjs-graph/README.md

 Running `grunt test` will run the unit tests with karma.

+## Example application

+You can find a small application showcasing the framework [here](http://github.com/elsix/angular-jointjs-graph-demo).

 ## Overview

 The goal of the framework is to visually organize different classes of user specified